FCTweedie/omeka/What is Omeka.md

 * Identifier
 * Coverage

 There's an explanation of the information each of these fields is intended to contain on the [Dublin Core](http://dublincore.org/documents/dces) website.
 You might not find all of them useful, depending on your collection.
-Types have additional metadata - for instance *Person* has fields for dates of birth and death and occupation.
+Within Omeka, **Types** have additional metadata - for instance *Person* has fields for dates of birth and death and occupation.

 ![image of Octavia](http://upload.wikimedia.org/wikipedia/commons/thumb/7/71/8106_-_Roma_-_Ara_Pacis_-_Ottavia_Minore_-_Foto_Giovanni_Dall%27Orto_-_30-Mar-2008.jpg/308px-8106_-_Roma_-_Ara_Pacis_-_Ottavia_Minore_-_Foto_Giovanni_Dall%27Orto_-_30-Mar-2008.jpg)

-Is this Octavia, a portrait of Octavia or a photo of a portrait of Octavia?
+Is this Octavia, a portrait of Octavia, or a photo of a portrait of Octavia?
 Which you choose will depend on your research questions.

-## Exercise
+### Exercise
 Using the sticky notes provided, brainstorm the items that you think you'll put into your collection.
 Once you've got at least 12, start to arrange them into groups according to whether they are going to be an item, a collection or a tag just like you did in the first exercise.
 Plan the metadata you're going to need as well.
-How can you use each field to make sure that you get as much useful information as possible attached to each item and *this is really important* how the metadata will help you to draw links within your collection.
+How can you use each field to make sure that you get as much useful information as possible attached to each item? *This is really important* ask yourself how the metadata will help you to draw links within your collection.

 **Note** Omeka will let you create multiple entries in each metadata field.
 This means that you could have two dates for an artefact - when it was created and when it was excavated.
 Just be sure that you're consistent about which dates you use and how you order them.